 Learn how to turn your restaurant into a franchise and find out how to go from restauranteur to franchisor.

 In the restaurant industry, franchising is a proven method for achieving unit growth and expansion.

-In the most recent data published by the United States Census Bureau franchises represent over 54% of fast-food and fast-casual restaurants in America.
-As the Census data is updated for 2020 and as the restaurant industry recovers from the Coronavirus COVID-19 pandemic we expect to see bigger trends with franchised restaurants gaining even more market share in the restaurant industry.
+In the most recent data published by the U.S. Census Bureau, franchises represented over 54% of fast food and fast-casual restaurants in America.
+As the Census data is updated for 2022 and the restaurant industry recovers from the pandemic, we expect to see bigger trends with franchised eateries gaining even more market share in the restaurant industry.

 Franchise Assessment – Should You Franchise Your Restaurant?

 Before making the leap into restaurant franchising, it’s important to ask yourself whether or not it’s right for you.
 A good place to start is by evaluating the five franchisability factors: